EYoung21/AStarDefense/Assets/Scripts/Units/Enemies/README.md

 - Early rounds feature mostly basic enemies (BlueStar/TestEnemy1).
 - As rounds progress, more specialized enemies appear.
-- Drones always spawn in groups of 3.
 - Titans appear at strategic moments to create challenging encounters.
 - Later rounds feature a higher proportion of Tank and Soldier enemies.